RobertTalbert/calculus/assessments/dailyprep/mth201-w21-dp3a.md

 ## Submission and grading

-To submit your work, simply submit the Google Form.
-You will receive a receipt via email to confirm your submission.
-(Look in your spam folders if you do not see the receipt.)
+To submit your work, simply do the work on Desmos.
+It will save as you go.

 A **Pass** mark is given if the Daily Prep is turned in before its deadline and if each item on the Daily Prep has a response that represents a good faith effort to be right. **Mistakes are not penalized**.
 A **No Pass** is given if an item is left blank (even accidentally), has an answer but it shows insufficient effort (including responses like "I don't know"), or if the Daily Prep is late.